 Creating Homemaking Schedules & Routines

-Following these tips will help you create a homemaking schedule and routines that will work for you.
+Following these tips will help you create a cleaning schedule that will work for you.
 Once those things are in place you will be amazed how much easier your days will go.

 What are your tips for a good schedule and routines?
 Share in the comments below and join the Homemaking for Everyone Facebook group to connect with other homemakers.